-There is a tradition of good music at St Nicholas’ and a series of lunchtime recitals are held in the Church every Wednesday at 12:30pm lasting for 45 minutes.
+There is a tradition of good music at St Nicholas’ and a series of lunchtime recitals are held in the Church every Wednesday throughout the year at 12:30pm lasting for 45 minutes.
 A minimum donation of £3.00 towards recital expenses is appreciated.
 The recitals provide a perfect break for you to have your lunch and relax before heading back to work.
 Please bring your own sandwiches.
 Tea and Coffee is available for a donation.

 No recital (Christmas break).
 Happy New Year from everyone at St Nicholas!